dictation-toolbox/Caster/castervoice/doc/Installation.md

 ### 2. NatLink

 - **Second only for Dragon NaturallySpeaking**.
 Download [Natlink](https://sourceforge.net/projects/natlink/files/natlink/natlinktest4.1/).
-Use natlink-4.1 victor or newer.
+Use `Natlink-4.1 whiskey3` or newer.
   - [Install Video instructions](https://www.youtube.com/watch?v=dj5xgWSOEXA)

 ### 3. Caster

-**Third** Download Caster and install dependencies.
+**Third** download Caster and install dependencies.

+- PIP Install (Beta) - If you're using DNS make sure you've installed and configured NatLink first!

+ `pip install castervoice --verbose`

+At the end of the PIP install instructions will guide you of what to expect for WSR or DNS.
+Set up complete.

+- Classic Install

 1. Download Caster from [master branch](https://github.com/synkarius/caster/archive/master.zip). **Note** If you plan to develop Caster use the [development branch](https://github.com/synkarius/caster/archive/develop.zip).
 2. Open up the zip file downloaded